ianchak/stati/docs-site/site/getting-started/project-structure.md

   site: { ... },
   typescript: {
     enabled: true,
-    srcDir: 'src',
-    entryPoint: 'main.ts',
+    // bundles defaults to [{ entryPoint: 'main.ts', bundleName: 'main' }]
   },
 });
 ```

-See the [TypeScript Configuration](/configuration/typescript/) guide for more details.
+See the [TypeScript Configuration](/configuration/typescript/) guide for more details on multiple bundles and per-page targeting.

 ### `package.json`